Financing a Pre-Construction Condo

 Cooling off periods vary by location.
-If you live in British Columbia, for example, you can change your mind within seven days, while in Ontario you’ll get ten days.
-We recommend that you have a real estate attorney review your offer during this period.
+If you live in British Columbia, for example, you can change your mind within seven days, while in Ontario you’ll get 10 days.
+We recommend you have a real estate attorney review your offer during this period.
 You can also use the cooling off period to finalize financing with your lender of choice.

 Be Ready for Closing Costs